comecampenet/boite_ampoules/README.md

 ## Features

-- Set up the code via Wi-Fi
+- Setup the solution code
+- Encode the clue codes
+- Automatically communicate the codes between the boxes
 - User-friendly web interface

-- Turn on/off the bulbs detecting if the box is closed
+- Playing the game with different modes
+- Options to setup the code easier
+- Monotor the buttons that players push

 ## Hardware

 In the project , we used the following hardware:
 - **ESP32** (Microcontroller)

+### Mother Box (server)

 - Electronics circuit (this schematic is dupilcated 15 times, one for each light bulb):

 ![circuit](./circuit.png)

+### Daughter Box (client, digicode)

 ## Software Requirements